|Home | MyESC | Site Index|

 Through contextual studies of primary texts of all kinds from the colonial period to the present, students will examine many different ways that happiness has been defined and pursued in different contexts throughout the history of the United States, as well as ways that "America" as a nation has been imagined or defined in terms of concepts of happiness.
 Emphasis will be placed on students learning to be aware of and think about assumptions about happiness that are explicit or implicit in such texts, and to situate these in their respective historical contexts.
 In this way, students will be introduced to, and participate in the construction of one kind of narrative of American history.
 Insofar as this narrative of American history broadens students' understanding of their own historical context, they will be expected, in turn, to more fully articulate their own sense of how they are thinking about their own lives and their own education.

-Note: In addition to the required readings available at the bookstore, all students who take this course are required to use at least one good college-level general American history reference.
+Note: All students who take this course are required to use at least one good college-level general American history reference.
 Examples of such a text include The American Promise: A History of the United States (volumes 1-2) by Roark, Johnson, et al., Who Built America?
 Working People and the Nation's History (volumes 1-2) by Clark, Hewitt, et al., or A People and a Nation by Norton, et al. For those students who do not already have access to such a text, the Norton text (A People and a Nation: Brief Edition) is optionally available for purchase from the Empire State College bookstore.

 CDL matriculated students can use this course as part of their Educational Planning credit.